nipraxis/nipraxis.github.io/index.md

 * 8 weeks, from March through mid-May 2022.
 * 1 hour per week of independent study, either reading or videos.
-* Two 2 hour live classes on Zoom
+* Two 2 hour live sessions on Zoom
 * 1-2 hours per week of homework / group work.

 That's 6-7 hours per week for 8 weeks.

 ## Schedule

-This is the preliminary schedule for the 16 live classes.
+This is the preliminary schedule for the 16 live sessions.

 1. Introduction to Python.
 What is an image?
 2. The Jupyter Notebook.
 Numpy.